bevyengine/rfcs/rfcs/41-ui-navigation.md

 I think the design most people come up with naturally is to spawn and despawn dynamically the menus as they are traversed, which is incompatible with this design.

-However, in practice, in my own games, I worked around it by expanding the whole UI tree beyond the UI camera view and moving around the camera.
-An alternative would simply to set the `style.display` of non-active menus to `None` and change the style when focus enters them.
+In practice, this should be done by setting the `style.display` of non-active menus to `None` and change the style when focus enters them.
 This also fixes the already-existing 1 frame latency issue with the spawn/despawn design.